 We would love to meet you!
 Your visit is a chance to explore the campus and city and meet staff, students, and faculty who can tell you more about Seattle University.
 You are welcome here whether you are stopping by or staying awhile; visiting with a group or on your own.
 We do our best to make you feel welcome!
-Here are some ways to make the most of the time you have here.

 To schedule your visit, please click here.